 carbs -> insulin -> fat storage

-But it is actually more complex.
-It’s critical to understand the true cause and effect relationship.
-Rather than addressing the symptom, we need to focus our effort and attention on addressing the root cause.
+However, it is a little more complex than this.
+It’s critical to understand the true cause-and-effect relationship.
+Rather than addressing the symptom of high insulin, we need to focus our effort and attention on the root cause.
 A rise in insulin is simply the response to increased body fat.
 It is not the cause!
 Instead, the real cause is:

 high–satiety, nutrient-dense foods and meals -> decreased cravings and appetite -> decreased energy intake -> fat loss -> lower insulin levels

-A number of fascinating studies (e.g. Training to estimate blood glucose and to form associations with initial hunger) have shown that people can learn to predict their blood glucose from their sensations of hunger.
+Many fascinating studies (e.g. Training to estimate blood glucose and to form associations with initial hunger) have shown that people can learn to predict their blood glucose from their sensations of hunger.